-The day when Baby starts eating solid food is an exciting one – it’s a step towards her independence, and it can be a way to share things you love, or important parts of Baby’s cultural heritage, with her.
+The day when Baby starts eating solid food is an exciting one – it’s a step towards his independence, and it can be a way to share things you love, or important parts of Baby’s cultural heritage, with him.
 It’s one of those experiences that you know is probably going to get pretty messy – literally.
-It can also be the very beginning of Baby’s journey towards or away from being a picky eater, and you can be sure that your job as a parent will be a little bit easier if she chooses to move away from pickiness.
+It can also be the very beginning of Baby’s journey towards or away from being a picky eater, and you can be sure that your job as a parent will be a little bit easier if he chooses to move away from pickiness.

-Luckily, there are a few things you can do to encourage her in more adventurous food directions.
+Luckily, there are a few things you can do to encourage him in more adventurous food directions.

 The trouble with prepared baby food